citp/privacy-policy-historical/t/tr/tra/trailspace.com.md

 ## Third Party Advertising

-The graphical and text-based ads appearing on this Web site are delivered to users by several Web advertising partners.
+The graphical and text-based ads appearing on this website are delivered to users by several Web advertising partners.
 Information about users' visits to this site, such as number of times they have viewed an ad (but not user name, address, or other personal information), is used to serve ads to users on this site.
 For more information about our advertising partners and their privacy policies, please follow the links below:

   * [AvantLink Privacy Policy](http://www.avantlink.com/privacy_policy.php)
   * [Commission Junction Privacy Policy](http://www.cj.com/privacy.html)